Trump Administration Goes To War With The Media Over Inauguration Crowd Size

 Spicer's own math was that there were 250,000 people in the immediate area of the inaugural dais at the Capitol, and another 220,000 from 4th Street to the media tents.
 Spicer then claimed there were another 250,000 people from the media tents to the Washington Monument.

-"All of this space was full when the president took the oath of office," Spicer said.
+"All of this space was full when the president took the oath of office," Spicer said, claiming the entire area from the Capitol to the Washington Monument was full.

-However, aerial photographs clearly prove that statement is false.
+However, aerial photographs show that claim is false.
 The area just in front of the Washington Monument was sparsely populated and far from full, as confirmed by photographs and from NPR's reporters on the ground.

 The dispute over crowd size also came Saturdays as thousands and thousands of women and men gathered in D.C. and in major cities around the country and the world to participate in the Women's March on Washington to protest Trump's agenda on women's rights and his past statements degrading women.